 - Peer Networking – One of my favorite parts about the festival last year was Find Your Tribe.
-We all broke out into groups based on the genre we write and spent some time getting to know each other.
+We broke out into groups based on the genre we write and spent time getting to know each other.
 It was such a hit, it’s coming back again this year.
 Even if you’re the world’s most introverted introvert, many festivals provide opportunities to meet up with fellow writers that aren’t akin to dying a horrible a death.
 Take a chance.
 You just might find a critique partner who lives on the other side of the country, but you two hit it off better than you and your twin brother.
-You might find a writing partner who writers in a different genre and pushes you to explore new adventures.
+You might find a writing partner who writes in a different genre and pushes you to explore new adventures.
 You also might find a friend for life.

-4. Business Networking – whether you’re ready to pitch your finished manuscript or not, networking with agents, publishers and successful authors is never a bad thing.
+- 4. Business Networking – whether you’re ready to pitch your finished manuscript or not, networking with agents, publishers and successful authors is never a bad thing.
 Who knows what that contact might lead to?
 Maybe that writer you just friended posts a link to a contest you enter and win.
 Maybe that agent asks for submissions six months from now that fit your project perfectly.
 Please don’t stalk agents, writers, or publishers.
 But if you connect on some level, don’t walk away from it either.
 You never know where it might lead in the future.

-5. Experience – When I asked an agent at last year’s festival what he looked for in a query letter, he told me he looked for all the expected things.
+- 5. Experience – When I asked an agent at last year’s festival what he looked for in a query letter, he told me he looked for all the expected things.
 Genre.
 Word count.
 But he also told me he looked for whether or not someone was part of a critique group.
 Whether or not someone attended writing festivals.
 Because those things told him how serious a writer was about his or her work.
 I’m not saying your book has a higher chance of being published if you attend a writing festival, but your query letter does have a higher chance of standing out.
 If you’re going up against 500 other query letters, or 1,000, you want to use every advantage you have.

 What are you waiting for?
 Join us at the Stockholm Writers Festival!